AaryenMehta/learning101/README.md

 **Armour Plate Detection**

-Uploaded the code.
-Wasn't able to complete the code.
-(Incomplete not due to deadline but I am not able to implement my idea.)
-My thoughts are written as comments in the file "armour_plate_detection_incomplete.py" under imageProcessing folder.
+Completed the code.
+The rectangle is not as "neat" as that shown in Slack.
+But I think it serves the purpose.
+The code is given under imageProcessing folder.
+Name: "armour_plate_detection.py"